-The Project requires acquisition of publicly and privately owned land (estimated 50 Ha), which may cause limited economic displacement, and even less likely, physical displacement.
+The Project requires acquisition of publicly owned land (estimated 54.7 Ha) and privately owned land (estimated 30 Ha), which may cause limited economic displacement, and even less likely, physical displacement.
 Nevertheless, in accordance with EIB's Environmental and Social Handbook (2013), particularly Standard No. 6 on Involuntary Resettlement, appropriate land acquisition planning has to be carried out.

-This document is the Project Resettlement Policy Framework (RPF) which was originally developed by the TD Project Implementation Unit (PIU) in 2014 and has now been updated, with assistance from an external consultant.
+This document is the Project Resettlement Policy Framework (RPF) which was developed by the TD Project Implementation Unit (PIU).
 It describes the policies, procedures and processes that are being implemented by the TD to avoid, and where avoidance is not possible, mitigate any negative impacts in relation to the Project land acquisition.

-The RPF was initially developed for the Project because the details of land acquisition for all individual sections were unknown at the time when the Project was being considered for financing.
-In accordance with EIB's requirements, detailed Resettlement Action Plans (RAPs) were to be developed for individual sections, as the land acquisition data became available.
+In accordance with EIB's requirements, detailed Resettlement Action Plans (RAPs) will be developed for individual sections, as the land acquisition data became available.